 However, according to WABetaInfo, the Facebook-owned messaging platform is working on password-protected Google Drive backups for your WhatsApp chats, messages, and media.
 That is a heck of a lot of data, even if only a portion of the reported 2 billion monthly users of WhatsApp use Google Drive storage for their backups.

-At the moment, you have a number of options for backups when using the messaging app, with local storage being used by default if you don’t upload your personal content to your Google cloud account.
+At the moment, you have a number of options for your WhatsApp backups when using the app, with local storage being used by default if you don’t upload your personal content to your Google cloud account.
 As we mentioned, currently this method isn’t the most secure but adding password protection will definitely make a huge difference for peace of mind.

 Unfortunately, while it’s good to see further security being added to the Google Drive backup method, it’s unclear just how long you’ll have to wait to see it implemented in a stable WhatsApp build.
 Given how long it took for us to even see a dedicated dark theme, we’re not all that confident the feature will be with us any time soon — but we remain hopeful.